Frequently Asked Questions

 Q: Will I loose my data when upgrading to a new version?

 A: No, we will always provide a way to upgrade the data to the new version.
-Normally, BR's PhotoArchiver will automatically upgrade the data to the new format when you open your photo index after upgrading the program.
+Normally, PixFiler will automatically upgrade the data to the new format when you open your photo index after upgrading the program.

-A: BR's PhotoArchiver will not work.
-PixFiler 5.0.9 and higher will work.
+A: PixFiler 5.4 and higher will work fine.

 Q: EXIFextracter looks a bit unfinished?

 A: Yes, it does.
-It's still beta.
-There are plans to add more data items and we plan to have a final release ready summer 2007.
+It's still beta test version.
+Probably the longest beta ever.
+There are plans to add more data items and we plan to have a final release ready in the first quarter of 2016.

 Q: EXIFextracter will not extract my ISO settings?